 – space processing and manufacturing techniques.

-In particular, the study of the micro-gravity environment of space for scientific and commercial purposes develops and enhances the ability of man to live and work in space for extended periods of time, and increases our understanding of materials science and biomedical sciences.
+In particular, the study of the micro-gravity environment of space for scientific and commercial purposes develops and enhances the ability of humans to live and work in space for extended periods of time, and increases our understanding of materials science and biomedical sciences.

-The different types of space research systems used to support scientific and technological research in both the near-Earth and deep-space regions include manned missions (such as human exploration, transportation of crew and personnel to scientific outposts, conducting experiments and research from locations in space) and unmanned missions (such as using robotic spacecraft for collection of physical samples, supplying or servicing research spacecraft, and using spacecraft for collection of sensing and observational data), communication networks on the surface of the Earth, and communication networks in geosynchronous orbit or beyond.
+The different types of space research systems used to support scientific and technological research in both the near-Earth and the deep-space regions include human and robotic missions, communication networks on the surface of the Earth, and communication networks in geosynchronous orbit or beyond.
+Human missions involve human exploration, transportation of crew and personnel to scientific outposts, conducting experiments and research from locations in space.
+Robotic missions involve using robotic spacecraft for collection of physical samples, supplying or servicing research spacecraft, and using spacecraft for collection of remote sensing and observational data.

 Space research missions targeted for objectives further than 2  106 km from the Earth are referred to as ‘deep-space’ missions.
 Conversely, missions closer than 2  106 km are commonly referred to as near-Earth missions.
 Due to their unique requirements, special spectrum provisions have been made for deep-space systems to allow them to successfully communicate over the large distances required.
-Due to mass, volume and cost reasons the same spectrum and equipment are used in all phases of the deep space missions.
+Due to mass, volume, and cost reasons the same spectrum and equipment are used in all phases of the deep-space missions.

-The phases of space research missions include pre-launch checkout, launch operations, transfer operations, on-orbit operations, and as in the case of manned missions and robotic missions, the return to Earth and landing operations.
-Each phase requires specialized communication and tracking systems to be successful.
+The phases of space research missions include pre-launch checkout, launch operations, transfer operations, on-orbit operations, and as in the case of human missions and robotic missions, the return to Earth and landing operations.
+To successfully complete these operations, each phase requires specialized communication and tracking systems.
 Launch operations utilize precise ranging and command and destruct systems during the critical launch phase and for contingency operations.
 Transfer operations need command, telemetry and tracking data to ensure that the spacecraft reaches its proper orbit.
 On-orbit operations often require space-to-space communication between cooperative spacecraft, as well as communication to the ground, either directly or via geosynchronous communication satellites, referred to as data relay satellites.
-For manned missions, the communication functions include voice and video as well as command, telemetry and tracking data.
+For human missions, the communication functions include audio and video as well as command, telemetry and tracking data.
 For robotic missions, video may also be required in addition to the command, telemetry and tracking data.
-In the case of planetary missions, communications between orbiting spacecraft and surface vehicles may be required in addition to communications between the planetary spacecraft and the Earth.1.2 Space research mission characteristics
+In the case of planetary missions, communications between orbiting spacecraft and surface vehicles may be required in addition to communications between the planetary spacecraft and the Earth.
+In addition, it is becoming more common to have radio communication between the landers and robots on the surface of planets and moons, and between landers and vehicles flying in the atmosphere.

+1.2 Space research mission characteristics

+The space research mission characteristics mainly include the durations, orbits, and types of missions.
+Duration of missions is usually specified in terms of flight time and actual mission time.
+Mission types and satellite orbits used by the missions vary depending on their specific research objectives and the location of these objectives.
+The orbit types include low-Earth orbits, polar orbits, sun-synchronous orbits, elliptical orbits, geostationary orbits, or halo orbits.
+The mission types include near-Earth missions, deep-space missions, transfer of cargo or personnel missions, orbiters, landers, lunar or planetary missions, or data relay missions.
+Mission characteristics are further discussed in the following sections.

 1.2.1 Space research mission durations